 23. Allow personalized gift messages.

 Let customers add a message for the gift recipient at purchase.
 Depending on your fulfillment strategy, you can either have these printed on the packing list or included separately on a holiday card from your store.
-You can also consider including a special message or coupon from your store—Shopify has some great ideas for using package inserts to increase customer loyalty and revenue.
+You can also consider including a special message or coupon from your store—ExtraShip has some great ideas for using package inserts to increase customer loyalty and revenue.

 24. Set up an automated “thank you” email.

 A little gratitude goes a long way in life, and ecommerce is no different.
 Many businesses set up a “thank you” email to send immediately upon purchase, but it might be wiser to wait a few weeks until the customer might be more inclined to buy from you again.
 Consider including a discount code to say thanks for their business and direct them back to your store.
-Here are six other after-order emails you could automate.
+Here are eight other after-order emails you could automate.

 25. Make sure your site can handle the pressure.